Andrew67/ddr-finder-ng/README.md

 ## Acknowledgments

 - iPhone toting friends who can't use the Android app for inspiring me to make this.
+- PWAs on Android getting better and better.
 - All acknowledgments listed in the [ddr-finder page](https://github.com/Andrew67/ddr-finder#acknowledgments).